synnea/JCSC-website-1st-milestone/README.md

 The website features an overview of upcoming events.
 It also showcases past events via a YouTube video and 2 Spotify songs.

-The website also contains two modals: one triggered by the "Join Me" button prominently displayed on the jumbotron, and one triggered by the "Send" button following the form in the Contact section.
+The website also contains a modal trigger by the "Join Me" button prominently displayed on the jumbotron.

 The website currently *does not* contain any embedded maps; instead, img pictures were used as placeholders in the cards.